How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Cohort Analysis

-Track different attendee groups over time to understand long-term value patterns.
+Track different attendee groups over time to understand long-term value patterns and analyze attendee behavior, such as engagement metrics, drop-off points, and interaction patterns.

 Implementation Steps: